Digory/i-choose/README.md

 Unfortunately, this software is expensive and requires a monthly subscription.
 It is mainly used in schools or other organisations, rather than something a family would typically buy, particularly if they are on a low income.
 The requirement to purchase an iPad (not cheap!) is another barrier.

-This app aims to provide a free alternative, for Android.
+This app aims to provide a free alternative, for Android, that can be used anywhere.
 This is an ongoing project and any suggestions for improvement are appreciated! :-D

 -----------------------------------------------------------------------------------------
 WHAT THE APP DOES